-Other readers said an exceptional entrepreneur should lead, earn the respect of his team members, demonstrate flexibility and not be afraid to take risks.
+Other readers said an exceptional entrepreneur should lead, earn the respect of his [or her] team members, demonstrate flexibility and not be afraid to take risks.

 Several business blogs, including Small Business Trends, are also buzzing over Susan Scott’s Fierce Leadership book.
 From the reviews, it sounds like Scott makes the case that leaders need to employ radical levels of honesty and transparency in dealing with their employees.
-In a brief interview on Amazon’s website, Scott notes argues that “If you want to become a great leader you must gain the capacity to connect with your colleagues and customers at a deep level.”
+In a brief interview on Amazon’s website, Scott notes, “If you want to become a great leader, you must gain the capacity to connect with your colleagues and customers at a deep level.”